 MEET GEORGE TEAL

-George Teal was elected Douglas County Commissioner (District II) in November 2020 and serves as Vice-Chair of the Board of County Commissioners.
+George Teal was elected Douglas County Commissioner (District II) in November 2020 and serves as Chair of the Board of County Commissioners.
 He loves his job and is honored and privileged to serve the people of Douglas County.

 Prior to being elected Commissioner, George served on the Castle Rock Town Council for six years.
 Through the 8 years he has held elected office, George has earned a reputation for being pro-family, pro-liberty, and pro-business.
 He is a conservative problem solver.